 - Total Tags is the count of RFID tags that are currently reported as being in any of your Jetstream device's inventory.

-Tag Read Accuracy and Tags with Performance Issues can only be calculated for devices that send both aggregateevents and objectevents.
-Enclosed cabinets, fridges, freezers, and mobile cases all fall into this category, and we can calculate the accuracy of these devices, as well as single out problem tags, with a high level of confidence.
-These two statistics exclude RFID Handheld Readers, Trays, Direction Portals, and Readpoints.
-These excluded devices still maintain Terso's high accuracy standards when performing scans, but due to the lack of predictable, complete, and automated scan data, we cannot confidently calculate a read accuracy percentage or identify problem tags for these device types.
+Tag Read Accuracy and Tags with Performance Issues can only be calculated for devices that send both AggregateEvents and ObjectEvents.
+Enclosed cabinets, fridges, freezers, and mobile cases all fall into this category.
+We can calculate the accuracy of these devices, as well as single out problem tags, with a high level of confidence.
+These two statistics exclude RFID Handheld Readers, Trays, Direction Portals, and Read Points.
+These excluded devices still maintain Terso's high accuracy standards when performing scans, but due to the lack of predictable, complete, and automated scan data, we cannot confidently auto-calculate a read accuracy percentage or identify problem tags for these device types.